Frequently asked questions

 Your grant application risk management plan should identify potential risks to the project, estimates the impact and the probability of them happening and then define mitigation tactics and outcomes.

-Your risk management plan may include different types of risks such as financial risk, procurement risk, WH&S risk for on-ground activities and ICT risk to name a few.
+Your risk management plan may include different types of risks such as financial risk, procurement risk, WHS risk for on-ground activities and ICT risk.

 It’s important to remember that risks aren’t all bad.
 A risk is a moment of uncertainty.
 They exist in some form in everything we do.
-The purpose of the risk management plan is to flesh them out and troubleshoot them.
+The purpose of the risk management plan is to identify and troubleshoot them.

 4. What is required in a project brief?

-A project brief is required to be uploaded to your application for projects greater than $50,000.
+A project brief is required to be uploaded with your application for projects greater than $50,000.

 1. When will I find out if I’ve been successful?